nielshojen/WorkSpaceOneImporter/README.md

  * update for Python3
  * update API calls for WS1 as tested with Postman
  * **milestone: get POC working**
+ * test new input "ws1_console_url" and code that produces link to imported app

 ToDo:
- * test new input "ws1_console_url" and code that produces link to imported app
  * add code to find icon file
- * implement Force Install
+ * implement Force Install option
  * maybe expose more app assignment settings as input vars than just PushMode
  * maybe add (optimization) ability to update WS1 metadata and assignment settings
  * maybe add ability to use keychain - [something like this](https://stackoverflow.com/questions/57838889/manage-keychain-to-codesign-macos-ios-app-with-xcodebuild-unattended)